 The ancient city of Tlos, one of the most important Lycian cities in the Xanthos Valley, was included in the UNESCO World Heritage Temporary List on 6 February 2009.

-Location and Transportation of Tlos Ancient City
+Location of Tlos

 History of Tlos Ancient City

 Archaeological remains unearthed in the region indicate that this city was inhabited during the Bronze Age and Chalcolithic Period.
 The settlement, which started with the Neolithic Period in Tlos and its immediate surroundings, continued until the Iron Age.